Professional wrestling double-team maneuvers: Hart Attack

 Technically known as a bear hug, lariat combination, this was the traditional finishing move of The Hart Foundation (Bret Hart and Jim Neidhart).
 Neidhart would lift the opponent in a bearhug in the center of the ring, while Hart leaned against the ringside ropes, facing the opponent's back.
 Hart would then run past the two and bounce off the ropes on the opposite side of the ring.
 On his return, Hart would make a running leap and perform a lariat takedown on the opponent as Neidhart let go of him, resulting in both Hart and the opponent falling onto their backs.
 Hart sometimes did the lariat takedown from the second corner rope.
 The Hart Dynasty have used a variant of this move in which Tyson Kidd would springboard from the top rope to perform the lariat takedown on a prone opponent held by David Hart Smith.
 Beth Phoenix and Natalya did that move as a tribute to Jim Neidhart.

 High and Low combinations

 A "high and low" double team maneuver is a type of takedown that sees two wrestlers hit a combination of attacks on a standing opponent; one aimed to hit high, while the other is aimed low.
 The high attack usually comes from in front of the opponent, while the low attack comes from behind or front, sending the opponent back-first into the mat with greater force.

-Lariat, running chop block combination a.k.a.
-The Double Goozle
+Lariat, running chop block combination

 The attacking wrestlers stand on opposite sides of an opponent (front and back).
 The wrestler facing the front then executes a running lariat while the wrestler from behind executes a running chop block knocking the opponent backwards.
 The Midnight Express named their version of this move the Double Goozle.